platformland/electric-book/book/text/definitions.md

 In any multidisciplinary field, definitions and terminology have a tendency to create trip-hazards.
 This is definitely the case in "platform land".
 A _service_ may mean something different to a _service designer_ than it does to a _software engineer_; for some a _platform_ carries with it assumptions about multi-sided market places, for others, it's just a component to be built upon.

-In this book, the following definitions are used:
+In this playbook, the following definitions are used:

 ##### Services